scionproto/scion/doc/cryptography/trc-signing-ceremony-phases.rst

    :end-before: LITERALINCLUDE export_paths END
    :dedent: 4

-Furthermore, all everything that is copied from the *USB Flash Drive* should be put in the current working directory.
+Furthermore, everything that is copied from the *USB Flash Drive* should be put in the current working directory.

 .. important::